Director of Programs

-Megan Fullarton is the Senior Advisor for WTCI/WNNB.
-Megan supports the Executive Director/Consultation Director in overseeing the day to day operations of the organization.
+Megan Fullarton is the Director of Programs for WTCI.
 Megan graduated from the University of New Brunswick’s Faculty of Forestry and Environmental Management with a Bachelor of Science in Forestry Degree.
 Prior to joining the WNNB/WTCI team Megan worked for her home community, St Mary’s First Nation, as their Resource Development Consultation Coordinator.
 Megan is passionate about Indigenous rights and the environment, as well as social issues surrounding First Nations.
-When she is not staring at her computer screen Megan spends time outdoors with her son- camping, staying active or on the road riding her motorcycle. *Megan is currently filling the role of Interim Executive Director until October 2019.
+When she is not staring at her computer screen Megan spends time outdoors with her son- camping, staying active or on the road riding her motorcycle.

 Gail Fullarton is the Administrative Assistant for WTCI/WNNB.
 Gail is the first face that visitors meet when entering the office.
 Gail’s strong attention to detail and helpful personality is what keeps our office running smoothly.
 If you need anything just ask Gail and she will make it happen!
 Gail graduated from Stanley High in New Brunswick and has earned herself a certificate in Human Resource Management.
 Prior to joining the WNNB/WTCI team Gail worked in her home community of St. Mary’s First Nation in numerous managements and assisting positions.
 Gail keeps up-to-date with her community via Facebook and loves spending time with her family, whom she considers her biggest blessings.